 - The information in your credit report is provided to the reporting bureaus by credit card companies and lending institutions, and comes from public records that contain information including bankruptcies and collections.

 - Your credit report can vary a bit from each of the three credit bureaus.
-Request all three at once to see how they differ, or spread your requests out over a year; this option allows you to better monitor your report over time.
+Request all three at once to see how they differ, or spread your requests out over a year.
+Spreading your requests allows you to better monitor your report over time.

 What’s in my credit report?

-- Personal details such as; name, address, birth date, Social Security number, telephone number and employment information.
+- Personal details such as your name, address, birth date, Social Security number, telephone number and employment information.

-- Information about your accounts including: account types such as credit cards, home, car and student loans.
+- Information about your accounts including credit cards, home, car and student loans.
 Loan and credit payment history, account balances, loan amounts and credit limits, as well as when accounts were opened or closed.

 - Inquiries about your credit history (including dates) from lenders and others, such as landlords and utility companies.